laurareyma/Internships/README.md

-# Fellowships and Internships
+# Opportunities for Undergraduates

-Here are some scholarships and internships that I have found that could be very useful.
+Here are some competitions, scholarships and internships that I have found that could be very useful for undergraduates students.

-**The following are some global research internship positions o fellowships:**
+**The following are some global research internship positions or fellowships and competitions:**

 ON-LINE:
 * [Non-trivial](https://www.non-trivial.org/), young people who are aged 14-20 and haven’t started university by the start of the fellowship.
 No standardised test scores are required.